Last Updated on March 19, 2021 by Grow with Bovees

 When it comes to the outdoors, make sure you water the yard area at about 1-1.5 inches regularly without drowning the area.
 Excess water will do the opposite of prevention and invite more pests.
 Finally, do another round of insecticide spraying as a preventive measure every 3-4 months to control pests all through the year.

-While they don’t bite or cause diseases, white mites do tend to cause some hygiene issues.
+While they don’t bite or cause diseases, white mites do tend to cause some hygiene issues, similar to an ant infestation.
 They are also wildly invited to a snake tank if it has an underlying layer or wood-based substances like bark or aspen.
 However, your pet snakes are likely to be just fine, as a snake owner, you are probably aware that you can purchase hypoaspis mites to deal with an infestation of white mites in your snake tank.
 At least it’s not as bad as having a fire ant infestation!

 These mites also like cigar humidors for obvious reasons.
 Hope you find this guide useful to get rid of wood mites and are able to keep them away for good!